Thursday, December 20, 2012

 4. Mudzalifah and Million Lights.

-It's lepak time.
-Just joking.
+It was lepak time.
+And why not.
 From Arafah to Mina after Wukuf, it's a mandatory break (Mabit) at the plains of Mudzalifah after sundown at least for one heart-beat long.
 Off season, Mudzalifah was a flat wasteland with no visible vegetation, no sheds, no rain, not a thing.
 Imagine the epic transformation from zero to three million souls converging enmasse in half-darkness for the pause.
 Lights flickered for miles and miles out, as far as the eyes could take.
 Sheer pleasure and spectacle.
 Thanks to Arab efficiency, one heart-beat was actually four hours.

 5. The Long March: Mina to Makkah